Create An Interactive Shopping Experience To Boost Sales

 experiential retail, gaming, unique retail experience

-If technology or video game stores allowed customers to ‘test-drive’ a product for a limited amount of time, this would likely result in higher footfall to your store.
+If technology or video game stores allowed customers to ‘test-drive’ a product for a limited amount of time, this would likely result in higher footfall.

-However, customers may not respond well to putting their own device down and picking up another one, so you cannot rely simply on technology when designing your experimental retail experience.
+However, customers may not respond well to putting their own device down and picking up another one.
+So, don't rely solely on technology when designing your experimental retail experience.

-The desire for retail experiences is on the rise with millennials saying 52% of their spending goes on experience-related purchases.
-This introduces the concept of ‘retailtainment' [2].
+The desire for retail experiences is on the rise.
+Millennials have said 52% of their spending goes on experience-related purchases.
+This is associated with the concept of ‘retailtainment' [2].

 Play to your company’s strengths for a unique retail experience

-A real world example of offering a unique service in a retail store is the case of Casper, a mattress brand from the United States, who opened an experiential store in New York.
-Instead of being a simple mattress warehouse-style store, they offered customers a 45 minute session in a private sleeping pod for a small fee, which was kitted out with Casper-branded bedding.
-This appealed to the city’s exhausted workers looking for a short break or nap in a peaceful space, but also served as a great way for Casper to prove how comforting their products are [4].
+Instead, they provided customers a 45-minute session in a private sleeping pod for a small fee.
+The pods were equipped with Casper-branded bedding.
+This appealed to the city’s exhausted workers looking for a short break or nap in a peaceful space.
+Meanwhile, it also served as a great way for Casper to prove how comforting their products are [4].

 experiential retail, immersive shopping experience